Dick's Picks Volume 5

 Dick's Picks Volume 5 is the fifth live album in the Dick's Picks series of releases by the Grateful Dead.
 It was recorded on December 26, 1979, at the Oakland Auditorium Arena in Oakland, California.
 It was released in May 1996.

 This concert was a benefit for the Seva Foundation, an organization started by Ram Dass and Wavy Gravy.
-Bob Weir still sits on the advisory board today.
+Bob Weir sat on the advisory board until his death in January 2026.

 Volume 5 was the first of the Dick's Picks to contain a complete concert.
 It was also the first release of a full concert to feature keyboardist Brent Mydland.

 Another Grateful Dead album that was recorded at the December 1979 run of concerts at the Oakland Auditorium is Road Trips Volume 3 Number 1.